-There are quite a few Peanuts darkfics out there, but this one probably takes the cake.
-In it, all the characters are teenagers.
+High School probably takes the cake.
+All the characters are teenagers.
 Pig-pen gets Violet pregnant.
 Snoopy gets rabies, kills Woodstock and Linus and infects Sally with the disease.
 Schroeder is a gay psychopath who kills Lucy, kills the rabid Snoopy, and then admits his love to Linus as he dies.
 Peppermint Patty and Marcie are lesbians with AIDS.
 Charlie Brown is emo and commits suicide.

 The Weapon Brown series is a twisted version of the Peanuts characters All Grown Up in a post-apocalyptic world.
-Nearly everything that's ever been on the funny pages makes a cameo (seriously, We Mean This), but notable major characters are "Chairman Horns" from Dilbert, "Warden King" and The Wizard from The Wizard of Id, "Anne" from Little Orphan Annie, and "Pops" (from Thimble Theatre, but you know him better as Popeye).
+Nearly everything that's ever been on the funny pages makes a cameo, but notable major characters are "Chairman Horns" from Dilbert, "Warden King" and The Wizard from The Wizard of Id, "Anne" from Little Orphan Annie, and "Pops" (from Thimble Theatre, but you know him better as Popeye).
 And then there's CAL-v.1n.

 It probably won't take long for someone to find a Calvin and Hobbes dark fic, such as Camp Nightmare.
 Calvin is signed up for a day camp which has a really cheery atmosphere and people dressed like clowns... then Calvin and Hobbes discover a room full of the corpses of partially eaten children and it goes all downhill from there.